Raspberry Streusel Muffins Recipe

 - 2. Spoon about 1 tablespoon batter into each of 12 greased muffin cups.
 Divide half of the raspberries among cups; top with remaining batter, then remaining raspberries.

 - 3. For topping, combine ingredients until mixture resembles moist crumbs; sprinkle over muffins.
-Bake at 375° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 375° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Let stand 5 minutes; carefully remove from pans.
 Serve warm.
 Yield: 12 muffins.

 Reviews for Raspberry Streusel Muffins